 Researchers states that checking emails and texts immediately boosts heart rate, blood pressure and cortisol levels.

-Make a decision and move on.
+They say make a decision and move on.
 You can always review and make adjustments.
 Being chronically indecisive is stressful.
-This is how stress the silent killer to the body thrives.
+This is how stress the silent killer thrives in the body.

 Our brain was not made to multitask, something is not being completed properly.
 At the end of a multitasking day we feel exhausted, or our brain feels fried.